namor5772/GPS/README.md

     <img src="Images/Screen1.jpg" width="300" height="200">

-    The UTC offset occupies 4 character positions at the top right of the screen.
-Press RB (right button) to enter edit mode, with an underscore appearing under the 1st character to be edited.
-Now press LB (left button) several times to set the 1st character (the available characters are "blank",+,-,0,1,2,3,4,5,6,7,8,9,½).
+    The UTC offset occupies 4 character positions at the top right of the screen. +11 in the picture above.
+Non-edit mode is indicated by a "●" appearing under the 4th character.
+Press RB to enter edit mode, with an underscore appearing under the 1st character to be edited and "●" disappearing.
+Now press LB several times to set the 1st character (the available characters being "blank",+,-,0,1,2,3,4,5,6,7,8,9 and ½).
 Press RB again and then RL several times to set the 2nd character.
 Repeat for 3rd and 4th characters.
-Finally press RB which exits edit mode.
+Finally press RB which exits edit mode and "●" reappears.
 This error checks the input for validity, reformats it if necessary and redisplays it.
 An error becomes "  +0" while eg. "-½ 1" becomes "  -½".
-Non-edit mode is indicated by a "●" appearing under the 4th character.

 1. Just displays the time (UTC+adjustment) and date, with a calculated day of week shown as (Mon, Tue, Wed, Thu, Fri, Sat, Sun).
 Large fonts are used.
 This screen is intended for use as a household clock.
 In the top right had corner of the screen is displayed the adjustment in hours (and/or halves) to UTC that gives us the actual displayed time and date.